Bedrooms 6, Sleeps 12, Ratings 2 10/10

 Charming, sympathetically restored farmhouse/barn conversion overlooking medieval Levignac-de-Guyenne.
 Panoramic views over sunflowers, vines, plum orchards and farmland.
 Steeped in history, with many beautiful towns and chateaux to explore, nearby activities include fishing, canoeing, golf, horse riding, go-karting, cycling, walking, hot air ballooning and wine-tasting, or simply relax beside our delightful private pool with its sheltered gardens and sunny terraces.

-Country kitchen with gas range-style cooker, microwave, fridge, freezer, drinks cooler, dishwasher, washing machine and more.
-Bathroom with bath, shower, basin and wc.
+Country kitchen with gas range-style cooker, microwave, two fridges, freezer, drinks cooler, dishwasher, washing machine and more.
+Bathroom with bath, shower, basin and WC.
 Three spacious bedrooms, each sleeps between 2 - double/king in each room - and 5 maximum (linen provided).

 Huge lounge with oak beams and pillars, French doors opening onto west facing terrace with spectacular sunsets.

 Now's the time to escape for a well-earned fortnight's break.
 Chill out, live well, and completely recharge your batteries!
-There's nowhere better to do that than at lovely Lamourache!
+There's nowhere better to do that than at our lovely Lamourache!
 Check out our website for yourself - see contact details.

 What guests say: